GeorgGroenendaal/Dial-Media-Agents/README.md

     git add .submodules
     git commit

+## Setup
+In the folder DMAS-Media-agents-and-social-outcomes/code/ you can find two netlogo files: Dial1.0.nlogo (the orginal Dysktra implementation) and Final.nlogo (Our contribution)
+For running the Final.nlogo file you have to install netlogo 6.1.1

 **NOTE** Right now docs are only available to members of the oerleaf repository, after finishing of the project this will be made available.